PX4/PX4-user_guide/en/dev_log/ulog_file_format.md

 ### Definitions Section

-Definitions section contains various basic information like software version information, uORB Topic format, and initial parameter values and so on.
+The definitions section contains basic information such as software version, uORB Topic format, initial parameter values, and so on.

-The full list of message types in the Definitions Section:
+The message types in this section are:
 1. [Flag Bits](#b--flag-bits-message)
 2. [Format Definition](#f--format-definition-message)
 3. [Information](#i--information-message)